Sore shoulders? Aching back? Reduce pain and increase productivity by consulting with an ergonomics expert.

-It’s not in your head — in fact, that nagging, office-related pain can slow you down even when you’re away from work.
-Poor workplace posture and repetitive movements lead to musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, rotator cuff injuries and epicondylitis — elbow and muscle strain on the lower back.
+It’s not in your head — in fact, that nagging, office related pain can slow you down even when you’re away from work.
+Poor workplace posture and repetitive movements can lead to musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, rotator cuff injuries and epicondylitis — elbow and muscle strain on the lower back.
 Many of these conditions can be prevented, or the pain can be reduced, with ergonomic corrections.

 Call for an Appointment

 It’s the law for workers to have a safe environment in which to work.
 To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your well-being.

 Additionally, government resources are available through the Occupational Safety and Health Act of 1970 (OSHA).
 OSHA provides detailed information about musculoskeletal disorders in the workplace and has trained professionals who can “fit the workplace to the worker” by finding solutions to reduce and eliminate pain.

 A third option is to consult with a physical therapist who can identify the factors that led to your injury.
 A physical therapist will develop a treatment plan that helps you build strength and reduce pain.